istio-ecosystem/emcee/samples/limited-trust/README.md

 # Samples

-Samples to be used demonstrating mc2019
+Samples to be used demonstrating emcee

 TODO: Merge with config/samples